benshanahan1/jukebox/README.md

 Crowd-source the playlist for your next party.

-**Disclaimer**: this app only uses the Spotify Web API, so without some form of hack, it's near-impossible to modify the queue.
+**Disclaimer**: this app only uses the Spotify Web API, so without some form of hack, it's near-impossible to modify Spotify's play queue.
 Therefore, this app just lets people vote on songs in a playlist and then rearranges the playlist so that the most popular songs come first.
 This revised playlist needs to be manually re-exported to Spotify before it can be listened to.
 I built this app to explore the Spotify Web API and it's pretty useless for as long as Spotify disallows real-time queue modification.
 Jukebox does, however, let anonymous users vote on song priority in a playlist, so that's kind of cool.

 ## Installation